lakmalasela/Todo-app/README.md

 PORT = 4000

 MONGO_URI =
 mongodb+srv://asela:TzJfLeUjVyBaclex@cluster0.9snvyq7.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0
 ###########################################################################################################################################################################################
-# Currency Exchange Application - frontend
+# To-Do List Application - frontend

-This is a React.js application that provides a user interface for currency conversion.
-It uses Material-UI for styling and Axios for making HTTP requests to the backend API.
+This is a React.js application that provides a user interface for To-Do List Application.
+It uses Material-UI for styling,State Management,  in React state and Axios for making HTTP requests to the backend API.

 ## Table of Contents